JPeisach/Bergen-Reef-Accessing-Data/README.md

 ### Additional Resources

-- The Python scripts for data collection using the Raspberry Pis are maintained in a separate repository: [Coral-Reef-Data-Collection](https://github.com/vrigue/Coral-Reef-Data-Collection)
-- Database schema and models are located in `/database/`
+- Database schema and models are located in `/src/db`
 - Package dependencies are managed through `package.json`

 ### Deployment